--Employee photo identity card, issued by an employer that is well known in the community.
+-Employee photo identity card, issued by an employer that is well-known in the community.

 -Certificate of Canadian Citizenship or a Certification of Naturalization, in the form of a paper document or card, but not a commemorative issue.

--Birth Certificate issued in Canada.
+-Birth certificate issued in Canada.

 -Interim Driver’s License.

-ACCEPTABLENON-GOVERNEMENTPHOTO ID (1 PIECE) (MUSTCONTAINFIRST & LASTNAMEANDPHOTO)
+ACCEPTABLENON-GOVERNMENTPHOTO ID (1 PIECE) (MUSTCONTAINFIRST & LASTNAMEANDPHOTO)

--Employee ID Card – from a reputable company within the community
+-Employee ID card – from a reputable company within the community

--Student ID Card – from a reputable educational institution within the community
+-Student ID card – from a reputable educational institution within the community

--Costco ID Card
+-Costco ID card

 OPTION 3 – MANAGEMENT ID